petercz1/todo_no_frameworks/README.md

 ![](demo.gif)

 ## caveats
-More robust checking of client/server data sync is needed eg unique id numbers for tasks added at client and , but most (all?) of these problems would be solved with a proper db backend instead of a json textfile.
+More robust checking of client/server data sync is needed eg unique id numbers for tasks added, but most (all?) of these problems would be solved with a proper db backend instead of a json textfile.

 ## Install